camroga/jonaprieto.github.io/README.md

 ...
 ```

-After all of this, you should be able to run the site locally and expect reloads
+Now, we should to see the site locally and expect reloads
-after changing any file which it's very cool. :)
+after changing any file.

-# Where are the important files (the posts)
+# The files

-- The main folder is `blog/_src/notes`.
+- `blog/_src/notes` is there all the content is.
 - `blog/_bibliography/library.bib` is where I put all my references
 - `blog/assets` is where I put all the images but if they are `ipe` files, they are in
 the folder `blog/_src/ipe-images` because I convert them to png automatically.